suraj-yadav0/shoppinglist/UTFindings.rst

 --------------

-3. Issue with the ListView delegate
+3. Issue with the ListView delegate , ListItem are not displayed

 -  Solution